 Other Medical Problems

 In some cases, other medical problems, such as Meniere’s Disease, can cause tinnitus.
 Sometimes, it’s the underlying medical condition itself that causes the ringing or buzzing in your ears.
-In other cases, medical treatment itself may cause tinnitus or tinnitus-like symptoms.
+In other cases, the medical treatment itself may cause tinnitus or tinnitus-like symptoms.
 There’s no cure for tinnitus, but treatments in these cases will depend largely on the medical context in which your symptoms appear.

 What can I do?
 Talk to a medical or hearing professional about your tinnitus symptoms and the best way to address them, depending on which medical problems may be contributing to your situation.